What is a UAP?

 The students benefit from the program in many ways.
 They are employed for the summer, gain valuable experience.

 The program has worked well to bring RNs back to their communities and work in rural hospitals, thereby helping to alleviate the nursing shortage in eastern Montana.
 To be successful, program officials set clear eligibility requirements and policies.
 They also worked with participating facilities and schools to inform stakeholders about the program.

 For specific rules related to Nursing Student UAPs and advanced delegation, please refer to Montana Board of Nursing rules here.

 Interested in Applying to be an UAP?

-Applications are collected in April and distributed in May to facilities interested in hiring UAPs for the summer months.
+Applications collected in March and distributed to facilities interested in hiring UAPs in April, for the summer of 2024 employment.